 Whether information has to be provided by you, and if so why

 We will tell you if providing some personal data is optional, including if we ask for your consent to process it.
 In all other cases you must provide your personal data in order for us to provide you with intermediary services.

 How long your personal data will be kept

 We will hold your personal data for differing periods of time depending upon the reason we have for processing it.
 These retention periods are set out below.

 |Type of Record||Retention Period|

-We will not transfer your personal data outside of the European Economic Area or to any organisation (or subordinate bodies) governed by public international law or which is set up under any agreement between two or more countries.
+We will not transfer your personal data outside of the United Kingdom or to any organisation (or subordinate bodies) governed by public international law or which is set up under any agreement between two or more countries.

 You have a right to ask us for more information about the safeguards we have put in place as mentioned above.
 To learn more, please see ‘Your rights’ below.

 You have legal rights under data protection regulation in relation to your personal data.
 These are set out under the below headings:

 - To restrict how we use personal data